 Ursula laughed and said to the nice Black lady, “He doesn’t notice things like that.”

 Well, I didn’t.
 I don’t.

 Ursula and I ended up moving to a house full of Lesbians about a fifteen minute walk from Jo and Nerdy Jeff’s place.
-The house was owned by an old friend who was the mutual friend of an old friend who happened to be a spectacular-looking woman I had only slept with once, since I was living with Grace at the time I’d slept with her.
+The house was owned by an old, buzzcutted, bush-chomping friend who was the mutual friend of a musician friend who happened to be a spectacular-looking woman I had only slept with once.
 The Lesbian friend, Charlie, had her bedroom beside the room Ursula and I took and every night, without fail, we could hear Charlie and her mousy girlfriend chatting and joking one minute and then making the loudest sex noises we’d ever heard, bar none, the next.
 There’d be an interval of no more than half a second between the phrase (eg) “Yeah, there’s no breakfast menu,” and orgasmic moans that might also have been death screams.

 I still can’t tell if they were putting on a show for the Hets (us) or their other GayGrrrl housemates or for themselves.
 Charlie I liked a lot (she looked like a bouncer at a slam poetry club) but her girlfriend, Emily (real name) was so relentless with her Gosh!, Golly!, Jeepers! routine that I can understand wanting to shut her up (or, that is, turn her into a pre-verbal mess) with constant orgasms.
 This Lezzy Commune was Charlie’s first bit of real estate, she was the homeowner, and I watched her kill a mouse with a sneaker in the basement, once… a cute little big-eared mouse… and thought: that’s what Capitalism will do to you.
 If she’d been merely renting, I’m sure the mouse would have lived.